hbariki/Building-the-Moving-planner/README.md

 Instructions to Run

--clone or download repository.
+-Clone or download repository.
--open index.html
+-Open index.html
 -It displays the webpage.

-Used jquery,HTML,CSS

-References
+Resources
 -Intro to Ajax course